-Both basic and diluted earnings/ (losses) per share are equal since the Parent Company does not have diluted outstanding instruments.
+Both basic and diluted earnings per share are equal since the Parent Company does not have diluted outstanding instruments.

-26. DIVIDENDS
+27. DIVIDENDS

-- On 21 April 2021, the General Assembly of the Parent Company's Shareholders approved the consolidated financial statements for the year ended 31 December 2020 and approved not to distribute profits for the year ended 31 December 2020, and approved not to distribute Board of Directors' remuneration for the year ended 31 December 2020.
+On 30 March 2022, the General Assembly of the Parent Company's Shareholders approved the consolidated financial statements for the year ended 31 December 2021, by 30 fills per share after deduct treasury shares with a total of KD 2,778,043, and proposed Board of Directors remuneration of KD 60,000 for the year ended 31 December 2021.

-- On 23 February 2022, the Board of Directors of the Parent Company proposed to distribute profits for the year ended 31 December 2021, by 30 fills per share for 2021, and proposed Board of Directors remuneration of KD 60,000 for the year ended 31 December 2021, this proposal is subject to the approval from the shareholders in the general assembly.
+On 22 February 2023, the Board of Directors of the Parent Company proposed to distribute profits for the year ended 31 December 2022, by 60 fills per share for 2022, and proposed Board of Directors remuneration of KD 35,000 for the year ended 31 December 2022, this proposal is subject to the approval from the shareholders in the general assembly.

-27. RELATED PARTY TRANSACTIONS
+28. RELATED PARTY TRANSACTIONS